NewtonPlus - A Fast Big Number Square Root Function

 Java Version

 I wanted to create a Java version since Java is one of the most used programming languages.
 I basically took the C# version and made some adjustments to it.
-My Java skills are minimal, so I’m sure more optimizations can be done.
-Using the Norton Plus, it is still about 15X-45X faster than the built-in Java BigInteger Sqrt for numbers between 64 bits and 10240 bits in length.
+My Java skills are minimal, so I'm sure more optimizations can be done.
+Using the Newton Plus, it is still about 15X-45X faster than the built-in Java BigInteger Sqrt for numbers between 64 bits and 10240 bits in length.
 The built-in Java version has the advantage of numbers under 64 bits in length since it can use private Java libraries.
 For numbers over 64 bits, Newton Plus is much faster, however, if we use private java BigInteger methods and MutableBigInteger, then we can achieve even greater performance.

 Performance Chart